Havanese Health Issues

 Veterinary Care Schedule for Havaneses

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Havanese.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Life StageVisit FrequencyKey Screenings